Skip to main content

 - Partner | Moss Adams

-Your organization's workforce is its most vital asset.
+Your organization's workforce is its most important asset.
 Retaining employees with competitive compensation and benefits is vital to your organization, but reporting and compliance are also of intent interest to the tax regulators.
 In this session, we will focus on the most prominent tax issues connected to your workforce, including worker classification considerations, fringe benefits, public disclosure of compensation information, best practices, and much more.

 Learning Objectives:

-• 2.
-Recognize the importance of an accountable plan and the impact on taxable compensation of various fringe benefits.
+• Recognize the importance of an accountable plan and the impact on taxable compensation of various fringe benefits.

 1:00 PM – 2:15 PM EDT